Nikon D4S vs Panasonic LX10

 Studio photographers will appreciate that the Nikon D4S (unlike the LX10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The LX10 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D4S has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D4S has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D4S was succeeded by the Nikon D5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D4S and LX10 can be found, respectively, in the Nikon D4S Manual (free pdf) or the online Panasonic LX10 Manual.

 So how do things add up?
 Which of the two cameras – the Nikon D4S or the Panasonic LX10 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.